lrmikestone/jekyll.blog/_posts/2024/2024-08-24-and-were-done.md

 published: true
 ---

 I've finally finished my final project for my current class.
-There's nothing to do now but wait and see how it call came out.
+There's nothing to do now but wait and see how it all came out.

 <!--more-->